jlwu002/jlwu002.github.io/index.md

 ## About Me

 Hi there!
-I am a final-year Computer Science Ph.D. student at Washington University in St. Louis, advised by Prof. [Yevgeniy Vorobeychik](https://engineering.washu.edu/faculty/Yevgeniy-Vorobeychik.html).
+I am an Applied Scientist at Amazon.
+I hold a Ph.D. in Computer Science from Washington University in St. Louis, where I was advised by Prof. [Yevgeniy Vorobeychik](https://engineering.washu.edu/faculty/Yevgeniy-Vorobeychik.html).
 I hold a Master’s degree in Mathematical Finance from Boston University and a B.S. in Mathematics and Applied Mathematics from the University of Science and Technology of China, School of the Gifted Young.

 ## Research Interests